-Félix TRÉGUER2 felix.treguer@sciencespo.fr
+Félix Tréguer felix.treguer@sciencespo.fr

-1This paper was presented during an internal seminar of the GUARDINT Project (www.guardint.org).
+&lt;sup>1This paper was presented during an internal seminar of the GUARDINT Project (www.guardint.org) held in Paris at the CERI.

-2Félix Tréguer is postdoctoral researcher at CERI-Sciences Po and associate researcher at the CNRS Center for Internet and Society.
+&lt;sup>2Félix Tréguer is postdoctoral researcher at CERI-Sciences Po and associate researcher at the CNRS Center for Internet and Society.
 His research blends political history and theory, law as well as media and technology studies to look at the political history of the Internet and computing, power practices like surveillance and censorship, the algorithmic governmentality of the public sphere, and more broadly the digital transformation of the state and of the security field.
 He is a founding member of La Quadrature du Net, an advocacy group dedicated to the defense of civil rights in relation to digital technologies.